Professional wrestling holds: Ankle lock

 A heel hook is a leg lock affecting multiple joints, and is applied by transversely twisting the foot either medially or laterally.
 There are several variations of heel hooks, with the most typical being performed by placing the legs around a leg of an opponent and holding the opponent's foot in the armpit on the same side.
 The legs are used to control the movement of the opponent's body while the opponent's foot is twisted by holding the heel with the forearm and using the whole body to generate a twisting motion, hence creating severe medial torque on the ankle.
 A similar heel hook can be performed by holding the opponent's foot in the opposite armpit and twisting it laterally; a move which is referred to as an inverted, reverse or inside heel hook.
+This was Michelle McCool's submission finisher.

 Cloverleaf

 Also popularly known as a "Texas Cloverleaf", the wrestler stands at the feet of the supine opponent, grabs the opponent's legs, and lifts them up.
 The wrestler then bends one leg so that the shin is behind the knee of the straight leg and places the ankle of the straight leg in their armpit.
 With the same arm, they reach around the ankle and through the opening formed by the legs and lock their hands together.
-The wrestler then steps over his opponent, turning the opponent over as in a sharpshooter and Boston crab and proceeds to squat and lean back.
+The wrestler then steps over their opponent, turning the opponent over as in a sharpshooter and Boston crab and proceeds to squat and lean back.
 The hold compresses the legs, flexes the spine, and stretches the abdomen.
 The move was invented by Dory Funk, Jr. and popularized by Dean Malenko.
 A variation of the cloverleaf performed by Eddie Guerrero saw the wrestler perform the maneuver from a standing position, which enabled him to pull the opponent's legs up high enough to where he could add pressure to the hold by sticking one of his knees into the other wrestler's back.
 Guerrero referred to the move as the Lasso from El Paso, making reference to his hometown of El Paso, TX.
-Sheamus also uses this move.
+Sheamus and JD McDonagh also use this move.